STARworks Glass

 You can support Starworks Glass by joining us for our annual Glass Pumpkin Patch, Holiday Market, and Hot Glass Cold Beer!

-In addition to our regular Hot Glass Cold Beer events, Starworks regularly offers demonstrations for groups and school field trips.
-Glass demonstrations are a flat rate of $100 per 1/2 hour.
-Starworks Glass team will perform a special demonstration and explain the process as they go along.
-Email Jamie@StarworksNC.org to schedule a demonstration.
+• In addition to our regular Hot Glass Cold Beer events, Starworks regularly offers demonstrations for groups and school field trips.
+Email Reid@StarworksNC.org to schedule your tour or private demo.

-Starworks Glass offers professional gaffing services to organizations, glass artists, and universities.
+• Starworks Glass offers professional gaffing services to organizations, glass artists, and universities.
 Custom orders are available.
-For more information, please contact Joe Grant at joe@starworksnc.org.
+Currently our commission schedule is booked through May 2026.
+Reach out to Megan@StarworksNC.org to begin the process.

-Starworks Glass offers studio space for glass artists to rent.
-Interested artists should click here for more details.
+• Starworks Glass offers studio space for glass artists to rent.
+Interested artists should email megan@starworksnc.org

 NEW Multi-day intensives coming soon